segmentio/analytics-react/README.md

     - Page event: `About` - When someone views the `about` page.
     - Track event: `Learn React Link Clicked` - When someone clicks the "Learn React" link.

 Congrats!
-You're seeing live data from your demo react app in Segment! 🎉
+You're seeing live data from your demo React app in Segment! 🎉

 # 🔌 Installing on Your App
 Okay, the demo app is cool, but how do I get this in my own React app?
 Follow the steps below.

 ## ✂️ Step 1: Copy the Snippet